California Wildfire Injury Attorneys

 What Causes Wildfires In California?

-Climate scientists, researchers, and academics who study climate change report that weather events and trends over the past decades have influenced California’s intense and destructive nature of wildfires.
+Climate scientists, researchers, and academics who study climate change report that weather events and trends over the past decades have influenced the intensity and destructiveness of wildfires in California.
 According to Cal Fire, wildfires are more intense, and wildfire seasons last longer than before.

 More residents will suffer from the dangerous effects of these events in the immediate future.
 This highlights the importance of addressing the causes to prevent wildfires and minimize risks.

 Some begin due to natural events.
 Lightning strikes, for example, have caused widespread damage across millions of acres of land.
 Moreover, drought and heat significantly contribute to California’s surge in large wildfires.
-Climate change has worsened and prolonged drought conditions, drying vegetation and making it more susceptible to ignition.
+Climate change has worsened and prolonged drought conditions.
+Dry vegetation makes it more susceptible to ignition.

 Each decade over the last 150 years has seen worse drought conditions.
 The 2020-2021 drought was especially severe, according to a climate change scientist at the University of California.
 Very dry winters followed by relentless summer heat created ideal conditions for wildfires.
 Heat waves further dry the landscape, allowing fires to burn more intensely and for longer periods.